a1247418/MT18_LH_human-sleep-classification/README.md

 This model is responsible for translating unsupervized DSSM states into sleep stage predictions.
 It requires a trained unsupervized DSSM.
 `bsub -n 5 -W 5:00 -R "rusage[mem=6000,scratch=25000,ngpus_excl_p=1]" python train.py with caro_all_2D_no_sweat Sleep_Classifier_caro save_model=True ds.fold=0 ds.data_dir=[DATA DIRECTORY] ds.train_csv=../cfg/caro/train.csv ds.val_csv=../cfg/caro/val.csv`

+### Options
+The available run-options can be found in config.py.
+Some of the more important ones:
+save_model: whether to save the model or not
+unsupervized: should be False (default) except for the unsupervized DSSM ds.data_dir: where the data lies ds.train_csv/ds.val_csv: where train/validation splits are saved
+log_dir: where to save the logs. this includes checkpoints and spectograms ds.nbrs: how many neighbouring samples to consider ds.osnbrs: whether the neighbouring samples should be onesided (default=False), meaning coming before the sample to predict instead of symetrically around it. ds.fold: what fold to train/validate on. this is used for cross-validation ms.label_nbrs: whether to calculate the loss from neighbouring samples as well ms.dropout: dropout in the convolutional layers ms.hidden size: dimensionality of nn layers ms.hidden size: dimensionality of cnn layers

 ### Evaluation Via Cross-Validation